MS Prince Vladimir Review and Specifications

 The project realized by Vodohod company partly resembles PV300 project, as it was modified to meet the standards of commercial efficiency of the company.
 The full name of the project that is carried out by Vodohod is PV300LMPP-110.
 The newbuild is planned to navigate between Moscow and Saint Petersburg, with navigation duration up to five or more months.

 The future operator increased the ship's carrying capacity, which would be able to accommodate a total of 342 people.
+The new ship will have a total of 163 cabins and 6 suites.
 The average size of a standard stateroom is 19 m2 (204,5 ft2).
 For comparison, the average size of the cabins on other ships equals to 10 m2 (107,6 ft2).
 The cabins on the new cruise liner still feature balconies, nevertheless the number of Suites and Junior Suites (approx 30 m2/323 ft2) was reduced.

 Cruise company Vodohod, Russia’s Krasnoye Sormovo shipyard and leasing firm Goznak-Leasing signed a 3-party contract for the building and delivery of a cruise ship within Project PV-300.
 Under this agreement, the vessel was built at Krasnoye Sormovo shipyard, which is part of United Shipbuilding Corporation, and delivered to the customer Goznak-Leasing and the consignee Vodohod by February 1, 2020.